Do you have a terrible boss?

 - Have Options: Once you can happily walk away, you can stay on your terms

-- Keep Mental Control: Control thyself to control thou environment
+- Keep Mental Control: Control your mind to control your environment

 Who’s got more power?
 He who knows that if worst come to worst, he’ll win.

-In a street altercation, that would mean not being afraid if it came to blows.
+And it means not being afraid if it came to blows

 Who lets ahole bosses trample on their rights?
 Those who don’t know their rights

-In the vast majority of countries (all?) there’s a huge divide between what’s legal and how things are done.
+In the vast majority of countries, and probably in every single one of them, there’s a huge divide between what’s legal and how things are done.